 2020 has seen a seismic shift in the way that organisations operate.
 Where previously many contact centres worked in traditional, four-walled office environments they have been forced – through circumstance – to diversify and become a more digital and multichannel enterprise.
+This has led to a view to transition to the cloud.

 Catalyst to change